samuel-bohman/AI-benchmarking-guide/README.md

   `vim /etc/docker/daemon.json`

-  make sure `data-root` points to a directory on the mounted NVMe disk, or somewhere with sufficient storage space (at least 1TB)
+  add a `data-root` field to `daemon.json` and make sure it points to a directory on the mounted NVMe disk, or somewhere with sufficient storage space (at least 1TB). for example:

   ```
   {
        "data-root":"/mnt/resource_nvme/docker",
   }
   ```
+  note that this won't be the path to the NVMe disk on all machines, so check to make sure.